Pratcode/hnclient/readme.md

 and my lack of knowledge this portion.

-3. Redis cache only helps in lastest posts, we have to still have to request server to get perticular post.
+3. Redis cache only helps in lastest posts, we have to still have to request server in case of getting perticular post.